dct2012/4wm/README.md

 This is a tiling window manager, so anytime a window is created, we tile/handle/manage it.
 The exception to the rule is in floating mode.

 * **Floating**
-  * In floating mode, the window will configure its width and height, then we'll move it to the center, from there the user will manage it.
+  * In floating mode, the window will appear in the middle of the screen.
+You then manage it.
+  If you drag it to a desktop that's in monocle or video mode, it'll be drawn as such.

 In video and monocle mode, each window is handled like it is in the tiling mode; it only appears to be fullscreen.
+Meaning, the windows will be split and placed according to the current direction, the window is only drawn in fullscreen.

 Panel - Statusbar
 -----------------